vuongducphuong/documentation/content/applications/sales/crm/acquire_leads/convert.rst

 .. image:: convert/convert03.png
     :align: center

-If you already have an opportunity with that customer Odoo will automatically offer you to merge with that opportunity.
-In the same manner, Odoo will automatically offer you to link to an existing customer if that customer already exists.
+If you already have an opportunity with that customer Leansoft will automatically offer you to merge with that opportunity.
+In the same manner, Leansoft will automatically offer you to link to an existing customer if that customer already exists.

 Merge opportunities
 ===================

 Odoo will also automatically propose to merge opportunities if they have the same email address.
-When merging opportunities, Odoo merges the information into the opportunity which was created first, giving priority to the information present on the first opportunity.
+When merging opportunities, Leansoft merges the information into the opportunity which was created first, giving priority to the information present on the first opportunity.